Emerging Leaders Program

 ELP creates innovative leaders who can respond to the changing health landscape, disrupt the status quo, and lead innovation and meaningful change.
 The Emerging Leaders Program is a life-changing experience which will challenge your thinking and give you the tools to become a better leader.

-Upon completion of the Emerging Leaders Program you will have:
+Upon completion of the Emerging Leaders Program, you will have developed:

 - Enhanced self-awareness of who you are as leader and your unique leadership style